Enpass Review 2025: Great for Offline Storage

 Bonus features

 During the setup process, we noticed that the app locked automatically when our phone timed out, which is a nice safety feature that makes it more difficult for others to access your information.
-If you would like to keep your password manager active longer, you can change the time in Settings with a range from 30 seconds to 12 hours of inactivity.
+If you'd like to keep your password manager active longer, you can change the time in Settings with a range from 30 seconds to 12 hours of inactivity.

 Within the iOS app, you can store unlimited passwords on the paid subscriptions and browse through them on the Browse tab.
 Each password is separated by a life category like credit cards, passwords, computer, travel, and more.
-You can also use Enpass password manager as an authenticator app, which will keep one-time codes for websites that use 2FA, and this item can also be found in the Browse section of the app.

 The Enpass iOS app includes the Browse feature which lets you scroll through all your saved passwords.